Glossary of PA Terms - T

 A designation for an equipment output connector which provides an output signal that exactly duplicates the signal applied to a particular input connector of that equipment.
 In many cases this is achieved by means of a direct internal wiring connection between the two connectors, but in other cases signal buffering may be provided − see for example MIDI.

 A component that is designed to be attached to a PCB by passing its wire leads (or pins, in the case of an integrated circuit) though small holes in the PCB and by soldering those leads or pins to copper pads or tracks on the opposite side of the PCB to the component.
 Wire leads often then need to be trimmed to the correct length.
 Through-hole components are usually fitted to just one side of the PCB.
+Their use is sometimes designated 'THT' (for through-hole technology).
 Compare Surface-mounted component.

 The distance between a source of sound or light and its intended target, for effective operation.
 For speakers, the relative terms 'short throw' and 'long throw' are used to identify the intended application.